- China Tours +

 Buried in 210 BC with the first Emperor of the Qin Dynasty, this breathtaking underground army of Xi’an is another star attraction in China.
 The Terracotta Warriors Museum, with three pits, covers an area of 22,780 square meters.
 Over 8,000 terracotta soldiers and horses, and more than 10,000 bronze weapons were unearthed in these three pits.

 The Terracotta Warriors is First Emperor Qin’s Buried Battalions, about one kilometer from his mausoleum.
 The life-sized terracotta army is exhibited in the museum built at the site of archeological excavation.
 An interesting fact is that all the terracotta soldiers were made to face east towards Emperor Qin's enemies.

 A landmark in wildlife preservation.
 China’s giant panda has become one of must-see attractions of China, alongside the Great Wall, the Terracotta Army, and the Li River.
-The best places to see the giant pandas are at the Bifengxia Giant Panda Base in Chengdu, where volunteer programs allowi close contact with the giant pandas.
+The best places to see the giant pandas are at the Dujiangyan Panda Base in Chengdu, where volunteer programs allowing close contact with the giant pandas.

 The giant panda is an endangered animal.
 Due to deforestation and hunting (especially before the 1950s), the number of giant pandas was rapidly reduced.
 At present, this cuddly and lovable animal lives nowhere else in the world except China outside captivity, with only a little more than 1,000 in the world.